epiverse-trace/tutorials-middle/learners/reference.md

 : Equivalent to forecast (except in a statistical sense when predictions can be any unobserved, including past, data).

 [Projection]{#projection}
-: The same as "simulation", i.e. a model run forward; often, but not necessarily always, assuming things may stay the same.
+: The same as "simulation", i.e., a model run forward; often, but not necessarily always, assuming things may stay the same.
 A projection may be used as a forecast.

 <!-- ## Q -->